paolodeangelis/Enhancing_ReaxFF_DFT_database/README.md

 ## Interacting with the Database

-There are three ways to interact with the database: using the ASE db command-line, the web interface, and the ASE Python interface.
+There are three ways to interact with the database: using the ASE db command line, the web interface, and the ASE Python interface.

 ### ASE db Command-line

 To interact with the database using the ASE db terminal command, follow these steps: